-Texas HB 300 takes those requirements a step further by introducing even stricter requirements for covered entities.
-These new laws also includes:
+Texas H.B.
+300 takes requirements a step further by introducing stricter requirements for covered entities.

-Compliance with Texas HB 300 is mandatory for all covered entities that are based in Texas or do business with Texas residents.
+Compliance with Texas H.B.
+300 is mandatory for all covered entities that are based in Texas or do business with Texas residents.
 Covered entities under Texas HB 300 differ from covered entities as defined in HIPAA.

-Texas HB 300 expanded the HIPAA definition of covered entity (healthcare providers, health plans, and healthcare clearing houses) to include any entity or individual that possesses, obtains, assembles, collects, analyzes, evaluates, stores, or transmits protected health information in any form.
+Texas H.B.
+300 expanded the HIPAA definition of covered entity (healthcare providers, health plans, and healthcare clearing houses) to include any entity or individual that possesses, obtains, assembles, collects, analyzes, evaluates, stores, or transmits protected health information in any form.

 Under the federal HIPAA law, “covered entities” are defined as health care providers, plans, or clearinghouses.
 Texas H. B. 300 revised and expanded the definition of a covered entity.
-A covered entity is any Texas individual, business or organization that:

 Texas HB 300 applies to all healthcare organizations, including: